 - Environmental changes: a sudden move, a change in environment, or the loss of a human or pet can all affect them

-- Loss of Companion: this is a primary concern as the death of another pet in the home is a cause of depression.
-Dogs bond with each other and will take the loss very hard.
+- Loss of companion: this is a primary concern as the death of another pet in the home is a cause of depression.
+Dogs bond with each other, and the remaining animal will take the loss very hard.

 - Isolation: A dog that's suddenly left alone all day may experience depression.
 If you have a dog that may be isolated in a crate or other container, the lack of freedom could result in depressive symptoms.
 There are numerous alternatives that can replace a crate.

 Some pet owners turn to more natural options, like CBD oil for dogs.
-A few drops of the oil or an infused treat can correct the imbalance your dog’s chemical system that is causing the depression. which may be a more natural alternative to medication.
+A few drops of oil, or an infused treat can correct the imbalance your dog’s chemical system that is causing the depression.
 Of course, you should also try some lifestyle changes to improve your dog's depression.
-Sometimes something as simple as spending quality time with your pet and showing affection is enough to boost their mood.
+Something as simple as spending quality time with your pet and showing affection is enough to boost their mood.

 Being aware of your pet’s behavioral patterns is an unavoidable part of being a good owner.
 If you are aware of your pet’s typical behaviors, you’ll easily be able to spot when something has changed.